Revisiting the de Rham-Witt complex: The Saturated de Rham--Witt Complex

 \begin{proposition} Let $k$ be a perfect $\F_p$-algebra and let $R$ be a smooth algebra over $k$.
 Then the map $\nu\colon \Omega^{\ast}_{R} \rightarrow \WrOmega{1}^{\ast}_{R}$ is an isomorphism. \end{proposition}

-\begin{proof} Let $A$ be a smooth $W(k)$-algebra equipped with an isomorphism $A/pA \simeq R$, and let $\widehat{A}$ denote the $p$-adic completion of $A$.
-We note that by a result of Elkik \cite{Elkik} and (in greater generality) Arabia \cite{Arabia}, one can always find such an $A$; see also \cite[Tag 07M8]{stacks-project} for an exposition.
-Alternatively, for the following argument, one only needs to work with $\widehat{A}$, which can be constructed more easily (by inductively lifting $R$ to $W_n(k)$ for each $n$).
+\begin{proof} By a result of Elkik \cite{Elkik} and (in greater generality) Arabia \cite{Arabia}, one can find a smooth $W(k)$-algebra $A$ with an isomorphism $A/pA \simeq R$; see also \cite[Tag 07M8]{stacks-project} for an exposition.
+Let $\widehat{A}$ denote the $p$-adic completion of $A$.\footnote{Alternatively, for the following argument, one only needs to work with $\widehat{A}$, which can be constructed more easily (by inductively lifting $R$ to $W_n(k)$ for each $n$).}

 Using the smoothness of $A$, we see that the ring homomorphism can be lifted to a map $A \rightarrow \widehat{A}$.
 Passing to the completion, we obtain a ring homomorphism $\varphi\colon \widehat{A} \rightarrow \widehat{A}$ satisfying $\varphi(x) \equiv x^{p} \pmod{p}$.
 Applying Corollary \ref{cor70}, we see that there is a unique morphism of Dieudonn\'{e} algebras $\mu\colon \widehat{ \Omega}^{\ast}_{ \widehat{A} } \rightarrow \WOmega_{R}^{\ast}$ for which the diagram